amySpark-ng/Clickery-Hexagon/README.md

 There's also in-game credits

 ## RUNNING
-1. `pnpm i` - Installs all the dependencies
+1. `bun i` - Installs all the dependencies
-2. `pnpm dev` - Starts hosting the game locally in localhost:8000
+2. `bun dev` - Starts hosting the game locally in localhost:8000
 3. You have to make a `env.json` file in `src`, holding this:
 ```json
 {